The story of Lord Parshvanatha

 Iconography of Lord Prashvanath

-As visible in this plaque depicted below, a thousand hooded snake is intricately carved forming a beautiful arch over the body of meditating Jina.
-This plaque was installed in 1847 in the Ranakpur temple.
+In this plaque, artisans intricately carved a thousand-hooded snake, forming a beautiful arch over the body of the meditating Jina.
+This plaque was installed in the Ranakpur Temple in 1847.

 Story of Kamath and Marubhuti; animosity with Meghmali dev started in this birth